CONTACT

 5.3 Students without pre-existing access arrangements

-After the October half-term mocks, teachers will be asked for feedback about any students who may have SEND.
-Teachers should only make access arrangement referrals if they are confident the student has processing issues, not that they simply find it difficult to complete exams under timed conditions.
-If necessary the Access Arrangements Team will invite relevant students for an initial screening which will typically involve a programme called EXACT (a JCQ recognised assessment tool).
+After the October half-term mocks, teachers will have the opportunity to refer students to the Access Arrangements Team.
+Teachers should only make access arrangement referrals if they are confident the student has processing difficulties, not that they simply find it difficult to complete exams under timed conditions.
+If necessary, the Access Arrangements Team will invite relevant students for an assessment.
 Further assessment may follow subject to initial results.
-Where results yield standardised scores of 84 or less in areas of processing, (e.g. reading speed, visual processing, cognitive function etc.) an application for examination concessions can be made.
+Where results yield at least two standardised scores of 84 or less in areas of processing, reading comprehension speed and/or handwriting speed an application for examination concessions can be made.

 All access arrangements are reviewed on an individual basis with consideration to the needs of the student and the needs of the wider student body.

-5.5 Access arrangements for exams
+5.4 Access arrangements for exams

 Ashbourne facilitates a number of different access arrangements for examinations for SEND students, which include: